hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 and giving you a subtle nod when you have fixed any problems.
 Static type-checking can reduce your test burden, and type annotations provide a layer of documentation that is always up-to-date.
-Types can improve productivity through type-driven development.
+What is even better,
+type-checking let's you iterate and refactor with increased confidence that existing code will continue to function correctly.
 A good type system magnifies these advantages.
-A mediocre type system might feel like more of a chore than a help.

 <!-- more -->

 # Type-driven development

-In type-driven development,
+Type-driven development follows a cycle that is similar to test-driven development:

+- write a machine-verifiable program specification
+  (in the form of types and type signatures in test-driven development, or as tests in test-driven development)
+- write code that matches the specification
+- refactor, and repeat

-type signatures serve as a machine-verifiable specification of what a program should do.
+In type-driven development type signatures serve as a machine-verifiable specification of what a program should do.

+In type-driven development the program specification is given in the form of types of data structures and types of functions that act on those data structures.
-From the book [Type-Driven Development with Idris][]:
+From the book, [Type-Driven Development with Idris][]:

 > Traditionally, types are seen as a tool for checking for errors,
 > with the programmer writing a complete program first and using either the